Jatinredhu/Jatinredhu/README.md

 # Hey there! 👋 I'm Jatin Redhu

-### ✨ A passionate Data Science Engineer & ML/DL and Java Developer from India 🌍
+### ✨ A passionate Data Science, ML/DL Engineer and Full Stack JavaScript Developer from India 🌍

 ---